nrkno/terraform-provider-lastpass/README.md

 * `username` - (Required)
   * Can be set via `LASTPASS_USER` env variable.
-  * Do not set if you prefer to be prompted.
+  * Can be set to empty string for manual lpass login.
   * With 2FA enabled you will need to login manually with `--trust` at least once.
 * `password` - (Required)
   * Can be set via `LASTPASS_PASSWORD` env variable.
-  * Do not set if you prefer to be prompted.
+  * Can be set to empty string for manual lpass login.

 ### resource lastpass_secret